semrush/intergalactic/website/docs/components/checkbox/checkbox-a11y.md

 | ------- | --------------------------- | --------------------------------------------------------------------- |
 | `group` |                             | Identifies the `div` element as a group container for the checkboxes. |
 |         | `aria-labelledby="[IDREF]"` | Refers to the element that contains the label of the checkbox group.  |

-### Grouping with fieldset

-You can also group `Checkbox` controls using the `<fieldset>` tag.
-The `<legend>` tag describes the grouping.
-Some assistive technologies read the `<legend>` text, so it should be brief and descriptive.
-This helps users understand the question they are answering with the group of checkbox buttons.

 ## Resources